openAIRoom/IQAAD/README.md

 ## Descriptions
 This project is a [Pytorch](https://pytorch.org/) implementation of IQAAD.
-This paper introduce the full-reference image quality assessment(FR-IQA) metric into the reconstruction error, taking the input image as reference.
-Besides, IQAAD improves two classical FR-IQA metrics, the gradient magnitude similarity deviation(GMSD) and the feature similarity induced metric(FSIM), so they can better haddle the intrinsic difficulties of anomaly detection tasks.
-In addition, in order to maintain high reconstruction quality for normal samples while suppressing that for abnormal samples, IQAAD proposes a memory bank with a new updating stratery.
+This paper improves two classical FR-IQA metrics, the gradient magnitude similarity deviation(GMSD) and the feature similarity induced metric(FSIM), so they can better haddle the intrinsic difficulties of anomaly detection tasks.
+In addition, we proposes a memory bank with a new updating stratery.

 ## Pipeline of IQAAD
 [![logo](https://github.com/openAIRoom/IQAAD/blob/main/Pipeline.jpg)](https://github.com/openAIRoom/IQAAD/blob/main/Pipeline.jpg)